yossifibrahem/FIX-LLM/README.md

 export FLASK_DEBUG=0
 ```

-If you need to change the server host, port, LM Studio URL, API key, or model, set the following environment variables to the desired values like so:
+(optional) If you need to change the server host, port, LM Studio URL, API key, or model, set the following environment variables to the desired values like so:

 ```bash
 # For Windows